 3-week intensive courses

-Can I pay for the course by credit card in the school?
+Can I pay for a course by credit card at the school?

 Yes.
-We also accept cash and bank transfers into our school bank account.
+We also accept cash and bank transfers to our school bank account.

-The quickest way is to fill in the application form which is available on our website (here).
-You can also enrol in our school office.
-When you book your place on the course, please pay a deposit of 550 PLN - it is a confirmation of your participation in the course.
+The quickest way is to fill in the application form which is available on our website.
+You can also enrol in our school's office.
+When you book your place on the course, please pay the first instalment of 580 PLN - it is a confirmation of your participation in the course.

 Is there a possibility to receive a discount for the course?

-Our students who took part in at least one 3-week intensive course of Polish receive a 100 PLN discount for the next course.
-The total price is 880 PLN instead of 980 PLN.
+Our students who within the last 5 years took part in at least one 3-week intensive course of Polish receive a 100 PLN discount for the next course.
+The total price is 980 PLN instead of 1080 PLN.

 How will my progress be assessed?